Coefficient of Conservatism:

 Swamps and floodplain forests; thickets and open ground along rivers and streams; marshes, wet shores, ditches, and swales.

 The rich red flowers with their long corolla tube are pollinated normally by hummingbirds; however, bees may visit the flowers and gather nectar through the slits on the sides of the corolla.
-Hybrids with L. siphilitica [L. ×speciosa Sweet] can be produced artificially, and rarely occur in nature (none reported from Michigan).
-Some very showy hybrids, including triploids and tetraploids, are in cultivation.
+Hybrids with L. siphilitica [L. ×speciosa Sweet] rarely occur in nature, and have been found only once in Michigan, in Lenawee County in 2011.
+The hybrid is intermediate in floral structure, with red-purple flowers.
+Many very showy cultivated plants originate from artificially produced hybrids.

 White-flowered plants occur occasionally throughout the range, and are striking in appearance [f. alba (McNab) H. St. John].
 Plants with the corollas an intermediate pink may be found with the red and white forms.